agisga/FDRcorrectedSCCA/README.md

 # FDR-corrected SCCA R scripts

-The R scripts `with_piece-wise_constant_Sigma.R` and `with_piece-wise_constant_Sigma_and_high-dimensional.R` perform simulations applying the FDR-corrected sparse CCA procedure, described in [Gossmann et. al. *FDR-Corrected Sparse Canonical Correlation Analysis with Applications to Imaging Genomics* (2017)](https://arxiv.org/abs/1705.04312), to Gaussian data with a piece-wise constant correlation structure (under many different parameter choices).
+The R scripts in the `examples` directory perform the simulation studies described in [Gossmann et. al. *FDR-Corrected Sparse Canonical Correlation Analysis with Applications to Imaging Genomics* (2017)](https://arxiv.org/abs/1705.04312).
+Code to generate visualizations from the simulation results, as presented in the paper, is provided in this repository as well.

-The code in `with_piece-wise_constant_Sigma_viz.R` generates some of the figures shown in the paper from the results of the other two scripts.
+The R scripts have been written with the intention of running them on the [high performance computing cluster Cypress at Tulane University](https://crsc.tulane.edu/), which uses the [Slurm resource management system](https://slurm.schedmd.com/documentation.html).

+Many functions (see the `R` directory), which are used to implement the simulations in the `examples` directory, are provided in form of an R package.
+The R package `FDRcorrectedSCCA` can be installed using `devtools` in R (see below).
+However, this should not be necessary in order to run the scripts from the `examples` directory, because within those scripts all functions from the `FDRcorrectedSCCA` package are loaded with `devtools::load_all()`.

-Example simulations can be found in the `examples/` directory.
-Before you can run the examples you need to perform the following steps in R:
+Nevertheless, if you wish to install the R package `FDRcorrectedSCCA`, then perform the following steps in R:

 1. Install the `devtools` R package (if you don't have it installed already):
     ```R